Local Multiple Traces Formulation for Electromagnetics: Stability and Preconditioning for Smooth Geometries: Preconditioning the local MTF for Maxwell equations

 \subsection{Preconditioning: Clustering properties}

-The novel preconditioner $\mB$ proposed appears to be a second-order approximation of the inverse operator while $\mrm{MTF}_{\loc}^{2}$ could be considered as a first-order approximation of the inverse operator:
+The novel preconditioner $\IB_{(\kappa,\mu)}$ proposed appears to be a second-order approximation of the inverse operator while $\mrm{MTF}_{\loc}^{2}$ could be considered as a first-order approximation of the inverse operator:

-with $\mK_1,\mK_2:\bfH^{-\frac{1}{2}}(\div,\Gamma)^{2}\to \bfH^{-\frac{1}{2}}(\div,\Gamma)^{2}$ compact operators.
-We can expect this second-order property --relatively to a first-order property-- to imply: (i) faster convergence towards zero of the singular values that lay close to the cluster and (ii) increasing spreading of the outlying singular values, with direct consequences on iterative solvers.
+with $\IK_1,\IK_2:\bfH^{-\frac{1}{2}}(\div,\Gamma)^{2}\to \bfH^{-\frac{1}{2}}(\div,\Gamma)^{2}$ compact operators.
+We can expect this second-order property---relatively to a first-order property---to imply: (i) faster convergence towards zero of the singular values that lay close to the cluster and (ii) increasing spreading of the outlying singular values, with direct consequences on iterative solvers.
+We refer to \cite[Section 5]{EIJH21} for results concerning the convergence of iterative solvers applied to (operator) preconditioned schemes.

-Notice that $\mB$ does not involves new operators and is straightforwardly computable from the knowledge of $\mrm{MTF}_{\loc}$.
+Notice that $\IB_{(\kappa,\mu)}$ does not involve new operators and is straightforwardly computable from the knowledge of $\mrm{MTF}_{\loc}$.
 Still, it involves another operator product, which would originate a preconditioner that consists in two matrix-vector products in case of discretization with adapted function spaces.
 Taking account of (\ref{SpectrumRumsey}) finally leads to the following expression for the accumulation points of all aforementioned operators

 Accumulation points for the last formulation are surprisingly simple as they rewrite as